PoshanAgrawal/Finance/README.md

 # Finance
-My porjects on application of python and machine learning in Finance
+My projects on application of python and machine learning in Finance